UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

       the top row.
     - ✔️ ENDING A CALL
     - ✔️ TURNING OFF THE PHONE
-      - Due to technical limitations, the `PWR` key is NOT disabled during a call, and the phone will NOT stay on during a call in vehicular mode when the ignition is turned off.
-      - If the phone turns off during a call, then the call audio is simply transferred to the host phone.
+      - The `PWR` button is disabled during a call like the original phone, but it is also possible to disable this feature with the `DIS PWR LOCK` programming option.
+When disabled, and the phone is turned off during a call, the call will be transferred to the host phone.
-      - If in-vehicle use with the ignition off is desired, consider setting the `DIS IGN SENSE` programming option on the original car phone to prevent the original transceiver from powering on/off automatically with the vehicle ignition.
-However, be aware that you must always manually turn the phone on/off.
 - ✔️ OTHER BASIC OPERATION
     - ✔️ VOLUME ADJUSTMENT
       - There is a 6th volume adjustment supported by the Bluetooth Adapter: